 – Automatic redirection for `tier=realestate` users.

-– Added a real estate navigation to the sidebar.
+– Added real estate navigation to the sidebar.

 Agent C: DDL + SQL Templates